-- 8. Notwithstanding criterion 1, if the most recently published inventory and utilization data indicates that the occupancy of the applicant's existing Level II special care neonatal beds was seventy (70) percent or greater, an application to designate up to four (4) additional acute care beds as Level II special care neonatal beds shall be consistent with this Plan; - 3.
+- 8. Notwithstanding criterion 1, if the most recently published inventory and utilization data indicates that the occupancy of the applicant's existing Level II special care neonatal beds was seventy (70) percent or greater, an application to designate up to four (4) additional acute care beds as Level II special care neonatal beds shall be consistent with this Plan; - 4.
 Notwithstanding criteria 1 and 3, if the most recently published inventory and utilization data indicates that the applicant had 700 or more annual births and that the average occupancy of the applicant's existing Level II special care neonatal beds over twelve (12) months was eighty (80) percent or greater, an application to establish up to eight (8) additional Level II or special care neonatal beds shall be consistent with this Plan; - 10.
 Notwithstanding criteria 1 and 3, if the most recently published inventory and utilization data indicates that the applicant had 700 or more annual births, an application to establish a Level II program through conversion by designating up to eight (8) acute care beds as Level II special care neonatal beds shall be consistent with this Plan; and - 11.
-Notwithstanding criterion 7, an applicant for Level II beds that currently provides Level IV services shall not be required to have a written affiliation agreement with a provider who meets Level IV criteria.
+Notwithstanding criterion 7, an applicant for Level II beds that currently provides Level IV services shall not be required to have a written affiliation agreement with a provider who meets Level IV criteria. - 12.
+Notwithstanding criteria 1, 2, 3, 9, and 10, an application to establish a Level II program with four (4) Level II Special Care Neonatal beds shall be consistent with this Plan if the applicant is under common ownership with an existing provider of Level II services within the same ADD.